-This helps me better understand your intended session so I can plan accordingly and offer suggestions on how to make things better.
+Style consultation: This phone or video call helps me better understand your intended session so I can plan accordingly and offer suggestions on how to make things better.

-This is the day where you will be made over by my hair and makeup artist and I will capture your portraits.
-Most sessions with me take up a good part of the day so prepare yourself!
+Photographing your portrait session: This is the day where you will be made over by my hair and makeup artist and I will capture your portraits.
+Most sessions with me take up a good part of the day so prepare accordingly.

-Roughly 2-3 weeks after your portrait session is when we’ll schedule a time for your photo reveal.
-This is when you’ll see all of your images for the first time and purchase only the images you absolutely love from your photo shoot.
+Image Reveal: Roughly 2-3 weeks after your portrait session is when we’ll schedule a time for your photo reveal.
+This is when you’ll see all of your images for the first time and purchase only the images you absolutely love from your photoshoot.

 For more information you can check out this overview to learn more details about a portrait session with me.